 Should I monetize my community?

-How can I keep my members engaged?
+How can I keep members engaged?

 External Resources